1st Carabinieri Paratroopers Regiment "Tuscania": Counterterrorism

-The counter-terrorist task units are deployed in sensitive locations and on special occasions; these units are designed in order to be able to fight in urban warfare and terrorist attack scenarios, as well as hostage rescue.
+The Counter Terrorism Task Units are deployed in sensitive locations and on special occasions; these units are designed in order to be able to anti-irregular forces, executive protection, fighting in urban areas, providing security in areas at risk of terrorisms, and urban counterterrorism when terrorists attack scenarios, as well as hostage rescue.

 Recruitment and training

-Those aspiring to the Regiment, of all ranks, are first submitted to a psycho-physical selection, aimed at ascertaining their attitude toward the specific military occupation.
+Those aspiring to the regiment, of all ranks, are first submitted to a psycho-physical selection, aimed at ascertaining their attitude toward the specific military occupation.
 According to former Regimental commander Leonardo Leso, 1 out 30 candidates is accepted.
 Following the selection then they are admitted to taking a training Explorers Course lasting 44 weeks, including: